quackzeb/fg-coke/README.md

 # fg_coke
-Im new to coding, made a simple coke script for qbcore. here it is - hopefully it helps someone.
+I'm new to coding, made a simple coke script for qbcore. here it is - hopefully it helps someone.

 # Preview